bitpay/wallet/README.md

 - Segwit and native segwit addresses (BECH32) for sending and receiving
 - CPFP (Child pays for parent) transaction acceleration (available after 4 hours of unconfirmed TXs).
-- Transaction fee adjustmenet using 4 preset levels (using bitcoin-core estimations) OR custom fee-rate setting.
+- Transaction fee adjustment using 4 preset levels (using bitcoin-core estimations) OR custom fee-rate setting.

 #### Bitcoin Cash